PARR

 Bullish

-• Exceptionally Low Valuation Multiples: The stock trades at a trailing P/E of 4.84x and a forward P/E of 7.55x, a deep discount to typical refining peers.
-This valuation suggests the market is pricing in a severe cyclical downturn, potentially creating a margin of safety if strong margins persist.
+• Extremely Low Valuation Multiples: The stock trades at a trailing P/E of 4.84x and a forward P/E of 6.31x, which is a significant discount to the broader market and typical refining peers during a strong margin environment.
+This deep value is further underscored by a Price-to-Sales ratio of just 0.24 and an EV/EBITDA of 4.28.

 Bearish